harshit283/coding-blocks-project/README.md

 ## Features
-* User can see news, interviews, and all past, present and future results and schedules.
+* User can see news, interviews, and all past, present results and schedules.
 You can even view live scores.

 ![Screenshot](public_html/assets/Screenshot3.png)